azharfuadis/azharfuadis/README.md

 - 👋 Hi, I’m @azharfuadis
 - 👀 I’m interested in Data Analytics and Business Intelligence
 - 🌱 I’m currently learning Python, SQL, Power BI, R, and Tableau
-- 💞️ I’m looking to collaborate on various cases in business-related Data projects
+- 💞️ I’m looking to collaborate on various cases in business-related data projects
 - 📫 How to reach me (mail to: azharfuadis@yahoo.com)

 <!---